 1, 4-dioxane is a chemical byproduct that is a known carcinogen and endocrine disruptor.
 It is generated through a process called ethoxylation, in which ethylene oxide, a known breast carcinogen, is added to other chemicals to make them less harsh.
 You won’t find it listed on a label, but it contaminates other ingredients such as PEGs, triclosan, sodium laurel sulfate, chemicals that end in -xynol, ceteareth, and oleth and is commonly found in non organic tampons.

 Benzalkonium Chloride is a preservative that is well documented to be harmful specifically to the eye area.
 It can be disguised as BAK, quaternium-15, or guar hydroxypropyltrimonium chloride.
 Try to say that after a glass of wine!

 Triethanolamine and Diethanolamine are emulsifiers, surfactants, and pH adjusters.
 They are known carcinogens that are already banned in Europe.
 They can be listed as TEA and DEA.
 As an added bonus, nitrosamines are impurities that are often found in TEA and DEA.
 They are carcinogens, endocrine disruptors, and can lead to organ system toxicity.

-Triclosan is a toxin used to decrease bacterial and fungal growth in products and is associated with hormone disruption and antibiotic resistance.
+Triclosan is used to decrease bacterial and fungal growth in products and is associated with hormone disruption and antibiotic resistance.
 It has recently been banned by the FDA from soap, but it can still be found in toothbrushes, deodorant, cutting boards, cosmetics, toys and plastic food containers.
 It may appear on labels as triclocarban, Mircoban, Biofresh and Cloxifenolum.

 Formaldehyde is another form of preservative.
 It is a known carcinogen linked to liver toxicity, skin cancer, leukemia, pancreatic cancer, and skin irritation.
 It won’t be listed clearly on the label (surprise!).
 What are listed are the formaldehyde-releasing preservatives.
 Look for DMDM, imidazolidinyl urea, diazolidinyl urea, quaternium-15, methenamine, bronopol, hydantoin, or hydroxymethylglycinate.